Blogust: Frequently Asked Questions

 How does Blogust work?

-Blogust is a month-long digital dialogue bringing in 31 of the most influential online writers together to help change the world through their words.
-The 31 Blogust bloggers will participate in a blog relay, with one blogger posting each day for the month of August 2013.
-Every comment they receive to their posts throughout the month will trigger a donation by Walgreens to provide a vaccine for a child in need around the world (up to 50,000 vaccines).
+Blogust is a month-long digital dialogue, bringing more than 20 of the most beloved online writers, photo and video bloggers and Shot@Life Champions together to help change the world through their words and imagery.
+The Blogust bloggers will participate in a blog relay, with one blogger posting each week day for the month of August 2014.
+Every comment and social media share their post receives throughout the month will trigger a donation by Walgreens to help provide a vaccine for a child in need around the world (up to 60,000 vaccines).

 If I comment multiple times on a blog post, will that count?

 Yes, all comments will be counted during the month of August.
-For every comment, a measles or polio vaccine will be donated for a child in a developing country.
+For every comment, Walgreens will help provide a measles or polio vaccine to a child in a developing country.